maxueru001023/sta304_Final_paper/README.md

 # sta304_Final_paper
 This repo is for final paper of STA 304, Winter 2022
+Authors: Xueru Ma
+Date: April 3rd, 2022
+Email: xueru.ma@mail.utoronto.ca

 It is organised as follows.
+# Overview of the paper:
-- Overview: The code in this replication package constructs the analysis for Kearney, Levine, Pardue (2021) using Stata.
+- The code in this replication package constructs the analysis for Kearney, Levine, Pardue (2021) using Stata.
 One master file run all of the code to generate the data for the 4 figures in the paper, in addition to several statistics cited in the text.

+# Repo Structure
 - LICENSE: Federal Reserve Bank of New York

-- inputs: data
+- inputs: the inputs include all datasets to finish this paper
   * Birth data
   * Population data
   * Long-term changes data